Criminal History Frequently Asked Questions

 Only criminal justice agencies and agencies authorized by Hawaii’s laws, such as the Department of Human Services for their child care program, can access non-conviction information.

 Yes.
 You have the right to access your own record and to challenge the completeness and accuracy of the information.
-This is done through a fingerprint check.
+This is done through a fingerprint check called Access & Review.

 Yes.
 You can do name checks on the Adult Criminal Information Web Site at www.ecrim.ehawaii.gov.
 There is a $15.00 fee for each printed copy, and you must pay by credit card.

 You can also do name checks at Public Access Sites throughout the state.
 You need to have the person’s name, social security number, sex, and date of birth.
 There is a $25.00 fee for each printed copy.
-You may pay by money order, cashier’s check or cash.
+You may pay by money order or cashier’s check.

 Hawaii Criminal Justice Data Center